 FarmHouse was nationally founded on April 15, 1905, and is a fraternity dedicated to their motto-builder of men.
-The fraternity is a college home where a man can be creative, share responsibilities, make lasting friendships, and express his inner self in an atmosphere of trust and understanding.
+The fraternity is a college home in which a man can be creative, share responsibilities, make lasting friendships, and express his inner self in an atmosphere of trust and understanding.

-• Instagram: farmhouseisu

-• Redbird Life: FarmHouse
+- Instagram: farmhouseisu - Redbird Life: FarmHouse